 Run a social media ad campaign about the offers: Make your ad content strong, add videos or images to make it visually appealing.
 Observe the ad response for a week, and pour money into the platform to get the maximum responses.

 Run a Google ad campaign mentioning the offers: Choose the keywords carefully, add negative keywords, assign the daily budget and observe how the campaign performs.
 Tweak the budget toward best-performing ads for maximum ROI.
 Choose the text and images meeting the Google guidelines to make the ad more interactive.

 Put a huge banner of the offer on your website: Have an enticing tagline on the banner, but a Call To Action button to allow people to take the desired action.
 ‘Shop Now’ is an excellent option to put as CTA text.

-Remind your website visitors of the limited-time offer through Exit-Intent Popup: When a user moves the mouse cursor outside the website with the intention to close the window, a pop-up appears.
+Remind your website visitors of the limited-time offer through Exit-Intent Popup: When a user moves the mouse cursor outside the website to close the window, a pop-up appears.
 You can use that popup to remind the website visitor about your offer.
 This is a backup strategy just in case your web pages fail to impress the website visitors.

 If you have an email list of potential customers, definitely mail them: Choose CRM software such as HubSpot or MailChimp to send offer emails to more than 1000 consumers at once.
-Driving sales through emails is a no brainer.
+Driving sales through emails is a no-brainer.

 Run an in-app ad: You will find many mobile applications directly or indirectly in sync with your products.
 Run in-app ads there.